TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/b2c-policy-troubleshooting-user-flows-or-policies-other-issues-related-to-userflow.md

 The community has developed a user journey viewer to help identity developers.
 It reads from your Application Insights instance and provides a well-structured view of the user journey events.
 You obtain the source code and deploy it in your own solution.

-You can find the version of the viewer that reads events from Application Insights on GitHub, here: [Azure-Samples/active-directory-b2c-advanced-policies](https://github.com/Azure-Samples/active-directory-b2c-advanced-policies/tree/master/wingtipgamesb2c/src/WingTipUserJourneyPlayerWebApplication).
+Find the version of the viewer that reads events from Application Insights on GitHub here: [Azure-Samples/active-directory-b2c-advanced-policies](https://github.com/Azure-Samples/active-directory-b2c-advanced-policies/tree/master/wingtipgamesb2c/src/WingTipUserJourneyPlayerWebApplication).

 ### **Useful Links**
 * Custom policies are fully edited configuration files that define the behavior of your Azure AD B2C tenant.
 Get started today by [creating a Custom Policy](https://docs.microsoft.com/azure/active-directory-b2c/custom-policy-get-started?WT.mc_id=Portal-Microsoft_Azure_Support).